johnoneworks/saba-future/README.md

 This will be the awesome prediction market that will be the future for us

 # Vision
-    - Any resolvable event (prediction) can be a market
+    - Any resolvable prediction (event) can allow market exchanges

 # Tech Overview
     - Utilize Polygon Chain (L2 sidechain of Ethereum) for web3 deployment